SACRED HEART COLLEGE, MALTA JUNIOR SCHOOL

 The Rosary School, also on the School Campus, established solely for the needy according to the wishes of the Foundress St. Madeleine Sophie Barat, was set up in 1904 and consequently was run free of charge.
 In World War 2 the school also served as a nursing home for wounded soldiers.
 In 1944 the first and only women’s teacher training college on the island was opened on the school grounds.
 In 1954 the student teachers moved to a new building, Mater Admirabilis College of Education, which was officially inaugurated by Queen Elizabeth the Second.
 The school population today numbers 904.

 The Sacred Heart International Network offers the school the unique opportunity to share, learn and keep itself well-informed regarding innovations both academically and socially world-wide.
 Ever since its foundation, the school has concentrated primarily on offering its pupils a holistic education, giving importance to character formation along with academic education.

 The school takes great pride in stressing the importance of teamwork, altruism and tolerance and this is kept in mind during the pupils’ instruction in as many subjects as is possible.
 A good number of our past pupils are renowned contributors to Maltese society in philanthropic and artistic circles.

 OPERATIONAL / ADMINISTRATIVE

 471 in the Junior School

-Pupils are admitted when they are five years old into the Junior Section of the School through a ballot system organised by the Church Secretariat of Education.
+Pupils are admitted when they are five years old into the Junior Section of the School through a ballot system organised by Secretariat for Catholic Education.
 They are then automatically admitted into the Senior School when they are eleven years old.
 Pupils leave the Senior School when they are sixteen years old.

 37 in the Junior School